dotnet/designs/accepted/2022/enable-512-vectors.md

 **Owner** [Anthony Canino](https://github.com/anthonycanino)

 .NET support for SIMD acceleration through `Vector<T>` API allows developers to transparently harness the power of advanced SIMD ISAs without expert-level knowledge of low-level hardware details and optimization techniques.
-Given its variable length nature, `Vector<T>` allows to adapt to the most performant SIMD ISA implementation available for the platform.
+Given its variable-length nature, `Vector<T>` allows to adapt to the most performant SIMD ISA implementation available for the platform.
 However, internal .NET libraries use `Vector<T>` as a fallback SIMD code path, where hand-optimized intrinsic code paths, e.g, SSE or AVX2, provide more performance due to `Vector<T>` platform-agnostic API.

 This is problematic for a number of reasons:

   1. As new SIMD ISAs release, .NET developers must write additional SIMD code paths *per optimized library*, increasing code complexity and maintainence burden.
-At best, much time has to be dedicated to these libraires; At worst, libraries do not get upgraded for latest hardware advancements.
+At best, much time has to be dedicated to these libraires; at worst, libraries do not get upgraded for latest hardware advancements.

   2. Hand-optimized intrinsics lock software into a specific ISA, often with fixed thresholds for determining when to select a SIMD accelerated codepath for performance gains.
 In a JIT environment where we can glean performance characteristics of the underlying platform, intrinsics prevent adapting to the most _performant_ SIMD ISA available for a given _workload_.